developer-dmp/Android-Studio-Strings-Parser/README.md

 Notice how the name of the string remains the same but the content has changed.
 This allows you to develop your application using references instead of the actual text (i.e. you would reference the string by R.string.hello instead of using the text 'Hello').
 Android does things this way because the OS will detect which language the phone is configured for and use the corresponding strings.xml file.
 If your device is in the United States and the primary language is English, the operating system will look for a strings.xml file that is configured with meta data 'en_US'.
 If your device resides in Spain and is configured for Spanish, the OS will look for a strings.xml file with meta data 'sp_ES'.
 This information of county codes can be found online.

 ## The Issue
-Android's framework is pretty smart for doing things this way - it allows the developers to not have to worry about other languages not being displayed, but it provides a decent amount of work when it comes time to publishing.
-What happens when your strings.xml file is 200 lines long and you want to support 100 languages.
+Android's framework is pretty smart for doing things this way - it allows the developers to not worry about foreign languages not being displayed, but it provides a decent amount of work when it comes time to publishing.
+What happens when your strings.xml file is 200 lines long and you want to support 100 languages?
 That's 20,000 total strings with 100 duplicates - one for each different langauge.
 AND the only thing that changes from string file to string file is the content within the <string></string> tags!

 The Google Play Console does have a professional translating service for your app, however this takes time proportional to the number of strings and comes at a price.
 Google will, for 7 cents a word, translate your entire app into however many languages you want.
 So those 100 languages you wanted your app to support will now cost you $1,386.
 Feel free to pay that if you'd like - 200 strings in your file is a decently large file, and 100 languages is a lot so this may be over-exaggerating but you get the point.